UPDATED May 2026

 Resources

-I’m a member of the PPA, a fantastic organization and an influential advocate for professional photographers.
-The PPA has listed some beneficial information regarding pricing.
-The PPA’s latest wedding and portrait photographer benchmarks are available here.
-There is a wealth of handy information to digest.
-Over the last ten years, I’ve used the PPA benchmarks to improve my business and workflow.
+I’m a member of the PPA, which is a great group that supports professional photographers.
+They offer helpful information on pricing, and you can find their latest wedding and portrait photographer benchmarks here.
+There’s a lot of useful advice to explore.
+Over the past fifteen years, I’ve used these benchmarks to improve my business and workflow.